supply-chain-security-book/supply-chain-security-book.github.io/exercises/01-play-with-fulcio-rekor/README.md

 ### Challenge 2 -- Find what one has signed so far

 `takashi.yoneuchi@shift-js.info` at GitHub was hacked via password breaches.
 Someone might have signed resources with containers.

-- (A) Find the Rekor records related to `takashi.yoneuchi@shift-js.info` to find out invalid signatures!
+Find the Rekor records related to `takashi.yoneuchi@shift-js.info` to find out invalid signatures!

 > **info**
 > You'll do this kind of inspection when an OIDC identity or OIDC provider is compromised or when public Fulcio instance is compromised.